awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 ## Displaying Tags for Resources<a name="tags-display"></a>

-The following examples show you how to use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide//) and the [Amazon Pinpoint API](https://docs.aws.amazon.com/pinpoint/latest/apireference//) to display a list of the tags that are associated with an Amazon Pinpoint project \(app\), campaign, or segment\.
+The following examples show you how to use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide//) and the [Amazon Pinpoint API](https://docs.aws.amazon.com/pinpoint/latest/apireference//) to display a list of the tags that are associated with an Amazon Pinpoint project \(application\), campaign, message template, or segment\.

 ------
 #### [ AWS CLI ]